Isoparametric hypersurfaces in Finsler space forms: Introduction

-First we introduce the principal curvatures of anisotropic submanifolds and study the theories of focal points, tubes and parallel hypersurfaces in Finsler space forms by using the theories of geodesics and Jacobi fields.
-Moreover, by using the theories of focal manifolds, we derive Cartan-type formula and get some classifications of isoparametric hypersurfaces in~$N (c,c')$ with vanishing \emph{reversible torsion} (see Definition \ref{def0} for details), i.e.
+From \cite{HYS}, we know that in a Finsler space with constant flag curvature, all principal curvatures of an isoparametric hypersurface are also constant.
+Therefore, the first step to classify isoparametric hypersurfaces is to derive Cartan type formula.
+Unfortunately, it is very difficult to derive Cartan-type formula by Cartan's way in general Finsler space forms.
+As an alternative to Cartan's measure, one can also derive (\ref{0.0}) by studying tubes, parallel hypersurfaces and focal submanifolds of isoparametric hypersurfaces in $\mathbb{S}^{n}$ (see \cite{CR}), which is seen as an embedded hypersurface of $\mathbb{R}^{n+1}$.
+But there are still some barriers in this way because in general, a Finsler space form may not be isometrically embedded in a Minkowski space.
+So many of research methods in Riemannian geometry are no longer applicable.

-\begin{theo} Let~$M$ be an isoparametric hypersurface in a Finsler space form~$N (c,c')$ with vanishing reversible torsion.
-Then each focal submanifold~$S_{i}$ of~$M$ is anisotropic-minimal in~$N (c,c')$ and all distinct principal curvatures of~$M$ also satisfy the formula (\ref{0.0}). \end{theo}
+In this paper, we will try to use new ideas to derive Cartan-type formula.
+Firstly, in Section 3, we introduce focal points, tubes and parallel hypersurfaces of anisotropic submanifolds in a Finsler space form and study their principal curvatures by using the theories of geodesics and Jacobi fields.
+In Section 4, by using the theories of focal manifolds, we derive Cartan-type formula and get some classifications of isoparametric hypersurfaces in~$\overrightarrow{N}(c)$ with vanishing \emph{reversible torsion} $\tau$ or $\tau'$, which are defined by (\ref{3.19}) and (\ref{3.191}) respectively.